 Our aim is to build a foundation for a digital future.
 St Paul’s Juniors pupils should harness the power of computers to solve problems and create a positive impact on society.

 Pupils study a combination of Computer Science, Digital Literacy and Online Safety during the course of each year at school.
 The emphasis is on variety and engagement, ensuring that there is something in the course to spark the imagination of every child.

 Problem-solving and logical thinking are the keys to success in this subject.
-Pupils learn to program and code using software packages such as Scratch, Python and Swift.
+Pupils learn to program and code using languages such as Scratch, Python, HTML, CSS and Swift.
 Collaborative work challenges pupils to think originally and self-evaluation helps them to reflect on their learning and come up with independent solutions to their own problems.

 In an increasingly digital world, pupils need to feel comfortable using technology.
 We do our best to ensure that they have the skills to be confident and productive in using software and technology.
 In all ways we encourage pupils to use the resources at their fingertips to explore, analyse and present information responsibly, creatively and with discrimination.

 Online safety, both at home and in school, runs through the curriculum.
 It is crucial that pupils learn to be digitally literate, using tools safely.
 In lessons they explore different scenarios in depth and develop a better sense of the risks of using technology.
 Pupils enter our computer suites excited to learn.
 They leave better prepared to use technology in a safe and responsible manner, and well equipped for the ever-changing digital world in which they live.